wpswings/subscriptions-for-woocommerce/README.txt

 **2) Offer Subscription Frequency for Subscription-Based Products** You can set the recurring frequency option for subscribed products for the user.
-Setting WooCommerce payment plans of these subscription-based products or services monthly, weekly, or yearly is also a feature for the admin.
+Setting WooCommerce payment plans for these subscription-based products or services monthly, weekly, or yearly is also a feature for the admin.
 Admin can manage the frequency of free trials as well.

 **3) Subscription Plan Expiry Choice**
 You can set the expiration date of the WooCommerce subscription plans.
-The subscription of the product will last till the expiration period.
+The subscription to the product will last till the expiration period.
 And, the recurring payments will be made according to the WooCommerce subscription frequency plan.
 The subscription plan can be renewed for extending the subscription.

 **4) Charge Initial Fee on Subscription-based Products with WooCommerce Payment Integrations** You can charge extra payment in the form of an initial sign-up fee, you can do that too.
 The free Subscriptions for WooCommerce plugin support the Stripe payment integration of WooCommerce.
 This integration works seamlessly.